Age of Mythology: Tale of the Dragon

 On September 18, 2015, a new expansion was announced, Tale of the Dragon.
 It was co-developed by SkyBox Labs and Forgotten Empires, the latter having worked on new expansions for Age of Empires II.
 The expansion added a new culture, the Chinese, with the major gods Fuxi, Nüwa, and Shennong.
 The expansion also features a new campaign and multiplayer maps, as well as other features.
 It was released on January 28, 2016.

+Retold

+Age of Mythology: Retold serves as the Definitive Edition of the Age of Mythology.
+The game was revealed on October 25, 2022, and was released on September 4, 2024.
+It was made in Age of Empires III: Definitive Edition's version of the Bang Engine and all units and animations were completely redone.

 Reception

 In the United States, Age of Mythology sold 870,000 copies and earned $31.9 million by August 2006, after its release in October 2002.
 It was the country's 10th best-selling computer game between January 2000 and August 2006.
 Combined sales of the game and its Titans expansion had reached 1.3 million units in the United States by August 2006.
 Age of Mythology received a "Gold" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 200,000 copies in the United Kingdom.